ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The Leader begins the aggregate initialization phase with the set of candidate report shares as follows:

 1. Generate a fresh AggregationJobID.
-This ID MUST be unique within the context of the corresponding DAP task.
-It is RECOMMENDED that this be set to a random string output by a cryptographically secure pseudorandom number generator.
+The ID value MUST be unique within the scope of the corresponding DAP task.
 1. Decrypt the input share for each report share as described in
    {{input-share-decryption}}.
 1. Check that the resulting input share is valid as described in